davide-ceretti/strategypy/README.md

 [![Alt text](https://api.travis-ci.org/davide-ceretti/strategypy.svg?branch=master)](https://travis-ci.org/davide-ceretti/strategypy)
 [![Alt text](https://coveralls.io/repos/davide-ceretti/strategypy/badge.png?branch=master)](https://coveralls.io/r/davide-ceretti/strategypy)

 strategypy
 ----------

 The idea is to provide a framework so that people can implement their own bot for a simple strategy game and compete versus each other.
 The project is currently in development (no alpha yet).

+Most of the code not covered by unittests is pygame calls.

 installation